Why Choose KIDSPHYSIO?

 Children are not just miniature adults.

-There are a many differences between children, adolescents and adults - physiological, anatomical, cognitive, social and emotional.
-Illness, disease and disability therefore present differently in children and young people.
+There are many differences between babies, children, adolescents and adults - physiological, anatomical, cognitive, social and emotional.
+Therefore, illness and disease present differently in children and young people.

-A Paediatric Physiotherapist has additional training regarding the way children grow and develop and it is important to choose a physiotherapist with such training for your child.
+A Paediatric Physiotherapist has additional training on child anatomy and physiology and development.
+It is important to choose a physiotherapist with such training for your child.

 Some of the differences and how they impact on physiotherapy include:

 - Children’s bones grow mainly at specific places at the top and bottom of the bones (growth plates or epiphyseal plates).